AmeyKamat/MEERA/README.md

 ### Issues

 Feel free to submit an issue or request an enhancement [here](https://github.com/AmeyKamat/MEERA/issues).
-Ensure that you tag the issue as "Issue" or "Enhancement"
+Ensure that you tag the issue as "Bug" or "Enhancement"

 ### Contribution

 This project accepts pull requests from contributors.
 We usually follow "fork-and-pull" git workflow.
 If you are fixing an issue or developing an enhancement, please create an issue on [this page](https://github.com/AmeyKamat/MEERA/issues), before creating a pull request.
-Ensure that you tag the issue as "Issue" or "Enhancement".
+Ensure that you tag the issue as "Bug" or "Enhancement".

 This project follows [SemVer](https://semver.org/) for versioning.